Skatteetaten/dsop-account-consumer-contract/README.md

 The **request** field contains the information about the request that will be sent by PACT

 ### Implemenation
-The Requests will be sent when PACTs TestTarget is and a test class is implemented.
+The Requests will be sent when PACT's TestTarget and a test class is implemented.
 The financial institutions will have to mock or create test data.
 The test data will create a response that matches the PACT response for a given state.